fnproject/tutorials/Introduction/README.md

 `fn apps list` returns a list of all of the defined applications.

 ![user input](images/userinput.png)
->fn apps list
+> `fn apps list`

-Which, in our case, returns the nane of the application we created when we deployed our hello function:
+Which, in our case, returns the name of the application we created when we deployed our hello function:

 ```sh